energy-savings-scheme/openfisca-djangoapi-template/README.md

 Here we have annotated each variable using a metadata tag.
 You can download this version of Openfisca Core to enable this function in your OpenFisca Repo directly.
 [Reference Github Openfisca core metadata tag version](http://github.com/..) #TODO

-Here is an example of a metadata tag, consisting of three attributes.

-   `<variable-type>`: depending on the number of children and parents, it is one of input, output or intermediary type `<alias>` : derived from the variable name by removing underscores `<input_offspring>`: a list of all input dependencies, can be rendered in an UI for user input.
+Here is an example of a metadata tag, consisting of three attributes, they are `<variable-type>`, depending on the number of children and parents, it is one of input, output or intermediary type;  `<alias>`, which is derived from the variable name by removing underscores; `<input_offspring>`, that is a list of all input dependencies, can be conveniently rendered in an UI for user input.

 ```
     "metadata": {